-Indiana is the first state in the Midwest to pass sports betting regulations, with others set to follow.
+Indiana was the first state in the Midwest to pass sports betting regulations, and others are set to follow.

 The aim of this guide is to take an extensive look at Indiana sports betting and what we can expect the market to look like.

 Read here for the news about online casinos in Indiana.

 Best Online Sportsbooks IN

 As things stand, there are no legal online sports betting opportunities in IN.
 This is expected to change later on in the year.
 So, which operators are likely to release online sportsbooks in the Hoosier State?

 If we compare which bookmakers operate in other States we can get a good indication of future possibilities.
 Many states are in a similar position to Indiana, such as with Delaware sports betting, but we can still take a good guess at who is likely to launch a sportsbook in IN.

 Partnered with French Lick Casino, BetRivers Indiana offers in-person and mobile betting to bettors in the state.
 Owned and operated by parent company; Rush Street Interactive, BetRivers has a reputation for competitive lines as well as extensive in-play betting.

 BetRivers offers a 100% deposit bonus of up to $250 for new users.
 Easy to clear, this bonus only has to be wagered 1x before withdrawing unlike other sportsbooks with stricter requirements.

 In addition to this welcome offer, BetRivers also has a tiered rewards program for customers.
 The app is available to iOS and Android users and has fully functional mobile platform.